The Expanse Part 5: All slices of time being simultaneous

 Last year, I began The Expanse by talking about ancestors and time as the binding thread throughout the essay series.
 I knew I would come back around to this, eventually.
 All stories include the ancestors across all our lineages and spirits of place and time.
 And time is not a directional line, and place is not a static point; both are in a constant state of movement.
 Remember how we’re also moving through time, not just space?
 How the fabric of the universe is made of these, together?

-Time is often described as an entropic entity—you can’t unbreak an egg that has fallen to the floor; you can’t reconstruct the disintegrated metal undone by rust over a century of exposure to the elements; you can’t reverse aging and death.1 Because that’s ultimately what it’s about for us, right?
-Our fear of deterioration, and ultimately, the end of our life.
+Time is described as an entropic entity.
+You’ve heard this before, right, that time is an arrow—you can’t unbreak an egg that has fallen to the floor; you can’t reconstruct the disintegrated metal undone by rust over a century of exposure to the elements.1 You can’t see the future, and you can never go back to the past.
+You can’t reverse aging and death.
+This is ultimately where the arrow lands, right?
+The end.
 It is the unknown of all that is unknown.
-My grandmother is sitting somewhere right now, legs crossed and leaning forward with her elbows on the kitchen table muttering to me to not worry too much about it.
-She pulls a long, dramatic drag from her cigarette and snuffs out the last of it in her giant red plastic 1970s ashtray.
-As tenuous as our relationship was, it brings me comfort to know that as I write this and as you read or listen, right now, she and I are sitting in our weird thrifted wooden office chairs at that rickety wooden table.
+My grandmother is sitting somewhere right now, legs crossed and leaning forward with her elbows on the kitchen table, muttering to me to not worry too much about death.
+She pulls a long, dramatic drag from her cigarette and snuffs out the last of it in her giant 1970s red plastic ashtray.
+As tenuous as our relationship was, it brings me comfort to know that as I write these words and as you read them, she and I are sitting in our weird thrifted wooden office chairs at that rickety wooden table.
 The early evening summertime sun streams in all the way from the living room windows on the other side of the house to rest on her face and the ancient wallpaper behind her.
 The vast silence of the space between her words is filled with heavy smoke and the firm punctuation of an extinguished cigarette.
+She and I are in that moment together, in stillness and in motion, our pasts and our futures forever intertwined.
+Neither of us will ever leave that moment, or that place, but we have both moved beyond it—her in death, and me in life.
+Do you see?
+This is not an ending but a phase, a cycle, a flux.

 Reading over the last few sentences, I’m suddenly overwhelmed with the sadness of loss.
 I can never go back to that moment, I think.
 And as quickly, I remember, that moment is forever with me and I am forever there.
 I don’t have to go back, because I never really leave.
 I tell myself, Don’t recall that memory too many times, ok?
 Because memory deteriorates, too.
 Like a jpeg, it loses data over too many repetitions.2 Every remembrance is an apocalypse.
 And I need every detail of that original memory to remain vibrant, so that I can make it through every moment ahead that I walk through.

-Culturally, speaking from my positionality in the US, we have a problem with endings.
+We have a problem with endings, it seems.
 But I think we also have a hard time with beginnings, and the journey between.
 We can’t answer the question of what comes before any easier or better than we can answer the question of what comes after.
 We’re born, but from where and when have we come?
 In order to contend with the mystery, we’d have to be able to wrap our heads around the cyclical nature of our vibrant world, of time and the universe; that things are neither beginning nor ending so much as they are phasing, and inevitably return again even if differently than before.
 Maybe if we addressed the mystery of birth, we’d have a better time with the mystery of death.
 Maybe if we understood time in regards to cycles, or spirals, we’d do better with all the time we have between.
 I think one of the reasons I've been so drawn to take on the subject of apocalypse is because an apocalypse encompasses all of these.

 In the last two essays, I’ve been talking about time, futures, and the limitations of the white imagination in reflection of select works by Indigenous authors.
 The tendency of the white imagination (with some exceptions) to bend towards the dystopian is of particular interest to me.
-I think it has to do with our rootlessness, the severance from our stories and the land that could ground us in an awareness there is more to the future than a capitalist hellscape of scraps.
-The future we envision is a wasteland because we're trapped in linear time, lost in the wake of an errant and accidentally entropic arrow.
-Where it lands, we believe, lies our end.
-What else could there be when we've already lost everything that matters most?
-We can’t imagine the repair of our severance from the land and each other; we can't imagine reconnection.
+I think it has to do with rootlessness, the severance from the stories and the land that could ground us in an awareness there is more to the future than a capitalist hellscape of scraps.
+Those of us who are still carrying a belief in the systems we've been indoctrinated to uphold will struggle to imagine how to live and thrive through and beyond it, let alone prevent it.
+The worst of us may even give up on all of us, and bend towards the cataclysm in their search for a departure from it.
+The future they envision is a wasteland because they are trapped in linear time, lost in the wake of an errant and accidentally entropic arrow.
+Where it lands, they believe, lies our end.
+They can’t imagine the repair of our severance from the land and each other; they can't imagine reconnection.
 But we have to begin.
+We used to have stories that guided us through our imagination to the other side of everything.
+Those stories are still with us.
+Those stories can still guide us.

 Those who have lived through an apocalypse have the experience, knowledge, and insight to describe world events across the past, present, and future with acute precision because the apocalypse isn't a theoretical possibility, it's a tangible reality.
 Octavia Butler, who is often (problematically) celebrated as an oracle, was no seer but a Black woman living in her time, bolstered with an education in history and lived experience.
 She wasn’t telling us about a future she had foreseen; she was describing the present time she lived in; and the unchanged present we subsequently live in.
 While the paths to survival she outlined have given a lot of people hope through the potential to relearn life skills and find community, she didn't intend to provide a template or field guide for how to endure dystopia.
 She wanted us to fear the future she wrote and fear it enough to do whatever we could to prevent it.3

-Those of us who have yet to face our first apocalypse, who are still carrying a belief in the systems we've been indoctrinated to uphold, will struggle to imagine how to live and thrive through and beyond it, let alone prevent it.
-But I think this can still be [re]learned.
+I believe we still have a chance.
 It's going to take a whole lot of unlearning, self-excavation, and deep revelation.
-I suspect what we who are identified as white might have to confront is the way we may actually have been through an apocalypse of our own (this is not to draw an equivalent to the apocalypses experienced globally by Indigenous or African peoples, through colonization or its ongoing harms in the 21st century; but more about the severance from our own collective languages, cultures, land-based lifeways, and other losses of lifeways that held us closer to each other and the land before the eras of Christianization and colonization).
-What I wonder is what shifts in us and our actions when we look deeper into our past cultures, and the present cultures that emerged from them, and how they've changed?
+It will take a [re]learning of our collective languages, cultures, and land-based wisdom; and reconnecting to both the old and new lifeways that hold us closer to each other and the land.
+I wonder what shifts in us and our actions when we look deeper into our past cultures, and the present cultures that emerged from them, and understand how they've changed?
+What syncretisms hold vital pathways of knowledge of how to embrace a world of deep relationships, to renew and rebuild a world in favor of life?
 We have many keys and many paths of knowledge passed down, and a world of relationships to renew and rebuild.
-We have to face who we’ve been, and we must connect with who and where we are now.
-And that’s building a relationship with the land.
-That's connecting to each other.
-That is ancestor work.
+We have to really see who we’ve been, and we must connect with who and where we are now.
+That means building a relationship with the land.
+It means connecting to each other.

 It will be complicated, in the way these worldviews emerge across our stories, and may not be found contained within any particular story but as a recurring theme or implication across a multitude.
 And given how many of us live on lands that our ancestors aren't from, how have our stories changed because of the new knowledges given to us by place?
 The land shapes us, the land informs who we are; we are changed by the where as much as the when of our existence.
 How do we tether our ancestral ways of right relationship to the land where we now live, in collaborative and restorative ways?
-I don’t have an answer but that’s the journey I’ve been on for a long time now.
+I don’t have an answer but that’s the journey I’ve been on for a long time now, and will continue to be on for the rest of my life.

 Further reading and listening for those interested: